 The 1980's.
-A decade with Folk out of fashion and the band having young families to raise or lots of outside business interests.
-The Band reformed in 1980 after its only period of non existence.
-However, the band in the 80's was never more than a part time job for the members, but they still toured in every year apart from 1983, released 3 studio albums and had multiple tours of Australia and the US.
-Without doubt the hardest period to get information and there are a few gaps.
+A decade with Folk out of fashion and the band having young families to raise and other outside business interests.
+Steeleye reformed in 1980 after its only period of non-existence.
+In the early 80's especially, it was never more than a part time job for the members.
+They still managed to tour the UK every year apart from 1983, released 3 studio albums and had multiple tours of Australia and the US!

 Rumours of a return started around this time in the press.
-Chrysalis Records approached Maddy and Rick to return for a new album after Warwick Records had approached Chrysalis to Licence a 'Best Of' collection for them to sell via their normal TV Advert route.
+Chrysalis Records approached Maddy and Rick to return for a new album after Warwick Records had approached Chrysalis to Licence a 'Best Of' collection for them to sell via their normal TV Advert route (which never actually happened).
 Chrysalis realised that with the interest and free advertising this would generate, that an album of new material would sell well along side it.
-They were only interested however if the classic line up returned.
+They were only interested however if the classic line up returned, which meant Maddy and Rick reaching out to the rest of the band.

 Apparently the the band wanted Mike Batt to produce new album but he was taking 2 years off music, sailing around the world.
 They got in Gus Dudgeon, long time producer for Elton John.